Images and Permissions

 Does the Museum allow photography or videotaping?

 Photography for personal, non-commercial use is permitted in the galleries.
 The use of flash, tripods and selfie sticks is prohibited.
 Personal videography is prohibited.
-Commercial filming requests should be directed to the Whitney Press Office.
+For Commercial filming and photography requests, please visit our Commercial Filming and Photography page for more information.
+All editorial film- and photo-shoot requests must be directed to the Press Office.
 Unless posted otherwise, photography of temporary exhibitions or borrowed works of art is permitted.

 I would like to buy a reproduction of a painting I like.
 Where can I find it?